pjdon/cveureka/README.md

    Alternatively you can use a remote PostgreSQL connection.

    This project was developed on version 10, so your version must be equal or greater.
 If you have issues with deprecated features, try using version 10.

+2. Create a new target database if one doesn't exist

-2. Install PostGIS in the target database.
+3. Install PostGIS in the target database.
 Steps will vary depending on platform https://postgis.net/install/

 ### Configuration